+Treatment options depend on the type of AVM, its location, noticeable symptoms, and the general health condition of the individual.
 Medication can often alleviate general symptoms such as headache, back pain, and seizures caused by AVMs and other vascular lesions.
-However, the definitive treatment for AVMs is either surgery or focused irradiation therapy.
-The decision to perform surgery on any individual with an AVM requires a careful consideration of possible benefits versus risks.
+The definitive treatment for AVMs is either surgery to either remove the AVM or to create an artificial blood clot to close the lesion or focused irradiation treatment that is designed to damage the blood vessel walls and close the lesion.
+The decision to treat an AVM requires a careful consideration of possible benefits versus risks.

 The greatest potential danger posed by AVMs is hemorrhage.
-Researchers believe that each year between 2 and 4 percent of all AVMs hemorrhage.
 Most episodes of bleeding remain undetected at the time they occur because they are not severe enough to cause significant neurological damage.
 But massive, even fatal, bleeding episodes do occur.
 Whenever an AVM is detected, the individual should be carefully and consistently monitored for any signs of instability that may indicate an increased risk of hemorrhage.
+Individuals who are treated require brain imaging afterwards to evaluate if the AVM has been completely removed or destroyed.
+The risk of hemorrhage remains if some of the AVM persists despite treatment.

 National Organization for Rare Disorders (NORD)